 Phone: 727-873-4544.
 E-mail: email@example.com

-Elliott Wiser is the President and General Manager of WTSP-TV, the CBS affiliate in Tampa Bay, Florida.
+Elliott Wiser was most recently the President and General Manager of WTSP-TV, the CBS affiliate in Tampa Bay, Florida.
 Previously, Elliott has served as Corporate Vice President of News and Local Programming for Bright House Networks, Vice President and General Manager of Bay News 9, corporate Vice President for Time Warner Cable, news director at WTVR-TV in Richmond, Virginia, producer at WSB-TV in Atlanta, as well as a producer/reporter at CNN Headline News.
 In addition to his management experience, Elliott spent 12 years as an award-winning television anchor and business reporter.
 Elliott graduated from The George Washington University in Washington D.C. with a special honors degree in Broadcasting.
 He earned his master’s degree from the Journalism School at the University of Missouri.
 His thesis on the early history of 24-hour local news was recently published by the RTDNA.

 Debbie Wolfe is the owner of Debbie Wolfe Consulting, LLC and Wolfe Tracks Productions, a full-service video production company.
 For nearly 20 years, she was the technology training editor at the St. Petersburg Times (now, The Tampa Bay Times).
 Her background is as a reporter, managing editor, photojournalist, stringer for the Associate Press, college-level journalism educator/administrator and news researcher.
 Her 1978 B.A. degree in journalism is from Michigan State University and her 1989 M.A. degree in mass communications is from the University of South Florida, Tampa, summa cum laude.
 She served as a founding member of the international newsroom training editors group and was active from 1990 to 2009 with the Investigative Reporters and Editors.
 She is currently a member of the National Press Photographers Association.
 She teaches various courses in our department, including “Writing for the Mass Media,” “Photojournalism,” “Video Storytelling,” “Web Publishing,” “Beginning Reporting,” “Advanced Reporting,” “Multimedia Journalism” and “Research Methods.”
 When she is not teaching, Deb enjoys adventure vacations, kayaking with her cameras and gardening.